 End to PSLF

-The administration’s budget proposal, like the PROSPER Act, puts an end to PSLF, a popular program that allows borrowers to have their loan balances forgiven after making 120 consecutive payments while working for nonprofit or government agencies.
+The administration’s budget proposal, like the PROSPER Act, puts an end to PSLF, a popular program that allows borrowers to have their loan balances forgiven after making 120 qualifying payments while working for nonprofit or government agencies.

 While the budget proposal points out that getting rid of PSLF would save the government billions of dollars, it could have consequences for many low-income workers.